-Troop 64 was first chartered on February 2, 1937 and has been continuously serving youth for the past 70 years.
-Today we have 24 registered Scouts who range in rank from “Scout” to “Eagle” and range in age from 10 to 17.
+Troop 64 was first chartered on February 2, 1937 and has been continuously serving youth for the past 76 years.

-The Troop has one Scoutmaster and seven Assistant Scoutmasters.
-The Troop Committee currently has twelve registered members.
-These members are parents of the Scouts who take an active part in supporting the activities of the Troop.
+The Troop has one Scoutmaster and five Assistant Scoutmasters.
+The Troop Committee currently has seven registered members.
+These members are parents of current and alumni Scouts who take an active part in supporting the activities of the Troop.
 The Troop committee meets on the last Monday of each month at 7:45 p.m. at the church.
 We welcome all parents to take an active role in the Troop.
 A strong, active Troop Committee is essential to a healthy troop.

 Troop 64 is committed to the BSA philosophy of a “boy run program.”
 The Scouts conduct an annual planning conference where they evaluate the past year’s goals, set new goals for the coming year, and plan the troop calendar.
 The Troop Committee reviews the annual plan, makes suggestions for change if needed, and then votes to support the plan.
 The troop welcomes family involvement in all areas.